Merryn Somerset Webb Keynote Speaker

 - Respected commentator, broadcaster and author

 In 1992 Merryn moved to Japan to produce business programmes for NHK, Japan’s public TV station.
-In 1993, she became an institutional broker for SBC Warburg, where she stayed for 5 years.
+In 1993, she became an institutional broker for what was then SBC Warburg.
 Returning to the UK in 1998, Merryn became a financial writer for The Week.
-Two years later, MoneyWeek was launched and Merryn took the job of editor; Moneyweek is currently the best-selling financial magazine in the UK
+Two years later, MoneyWeek was launched and Merryn took the job of editor; Moneyweek is currently the best-selling financial magazine in the UK.
+She has written the investment column in Saga Magazine since 2003.

 She is a regular TV/radio commentator and speaker on financial matters and contributes to publications from the Spectator and Prospect to Woman & Home and Libertine (a magazine for the thoughtful woman).
 Merryn is also the author of a sharp and witty women’s guide to personal finance: “Love is Not Enough: The Smart Woman’s Guide to Making (and Keeping) Money” (2007).